-2. Can a coach call an out-of-season meeting of his/her players to provide off-season "self-help" suggestions or workout programs to help athletes improve their conditioning and/or skills?
+2. May a coach call an out-of-season meeting of his/her players to provide off-season "selfhelp" suggestions or workout programs to help athletes improve their conditioning and/or skills?

 Yes, a meeting between coach and players for the purpose of providing off-season suggestions or workout programs is permitted.
-However, the meeting cannot be designed to offer coaches the opportunities to instruct athletes on improvement of skills.
+However, the meeting may not be designed to offer coaches the opportunities to instruct athletes on improvement of skills.

-3. Can CIAC member schools permit their coaches to inform their players, through announcements, posters, letters, of sports specific opportunities, such as camps, clinics, leagues, etc.
+3. May CIAC member schools permit their coaches to inform their players, through announcements, posters, letters, of sports specific opportunities, such as camps, clinics, leagues, etc.

-Yes, but coaches cannot organize, supervise, coach or instruct member school athletes out-ofseason except as provided for through exceptions to 2.1.b.
+Yes, but coaches may not organize, supervise, coach or instruct member school athletes out-ofseason except as provided for through exceptions to 2.1.b.

-4. Can a coach (including a volunteer coach) call an out-of-season school team meeting for the purpose of organizing summertime practices or captain's practices?
+4. May a coach (including a volunteer coach) call an out-of-season school team meeting for the purpose of organizing summertime practices or captain's practices?